Watching NPB/Pro Baseball in the Tokyo area

 BAD: Can feel extremely cold in spring/autumn.
 Distant from central Tokyo and another 15 minute walk from the Kaihim Makuhari Station.

-FYI: 21 year old Roki Sasaki is one of the most exciting pitchers in Japanese baseball with a fastball of 102mph.
-He pitched a perfect game in the 2022 season.
+FYI: 22 year old Roki Sasaki is one of the most exciting pitchers in Japanese baseball now with a fastball of 102mph.
+He might be on the way to the MLB in a few years.

 A movie covering all 12 stadiums in pro baseball